 - Done-in-a-day trips in snow

-Soft shells emerged in the early 2000s as an alternative to hard shells which have downsides such as poor breathability and being very stiff due to the fabric they use.
-Soft shells combine insulation and weather protection and thus you can imagine them as hybrids between fleece mid-layers and hard shells.
+Soft shells emerged in the early 2000s as an alternative to hard shells which have downsides such as poor breathability and being somewhat stiff.
+Soft shells sometimes combine insulation and weather protection.
 They consist of two components; a polyester fleece which is bonded to a woven face fabric or to a wind-blocking membrane.
-The main advantages of soft shells in comparison to hard shells are the increased comfort (stretchy fabric, fleece on the inside etc.) and breathability.
+Nevertheless, most modern soft shells do not have fleece on the inside.
+They only have brushed lining in order to be lighter.
+The main advantages of soft shells in comparison to hard shells are the increased comfort (stretchy fabric) and breathability.
 However, they do not provide the same water-resistance as hard shells; soft shells can withstand light rain only for shorter periods of time.
-Furthermore, they are relatively heavy and thus dry fairly slow which make them unsuitable for long trips where you might need to dry your clothes overnight.
-Soft shells are designed to be worn directly over a base layer but many hikers prefer to wear them over a thin polyester fleece mid-layer.
+Furthermore, they are often heavier and dry slower which makes them less suitable for long trips where you might need to dry your clothes overnight.

 1. DWR-only soft shells

-In this type of soft shells, the polyester fleece is bonded directly to a woven face fabric which is treated with DWR in order to repel the water rather than absorbing it.
+DWR-only soft shells are made of nylon or polyester.
+In some cases the polyester fleece is bonded to a woven face fabric for extra insulation.
+The outer side is treated with DWR to repel the water.

 2. DWR + wind-blocking membrane soft shells

 In such soft shells, the polyester fleece is bonded to a wind-blocking membrane which is protected by a face fabric.
 Wind-blocking membranes differ from the water-resistant membranes employed in hard shells by having bigger micropores.
 Therefore, they provide better breathability while still efficiently blocking even the strongest wind.
-The bigger size of pores, however, also entail that they leak much faster when exposed to water.
-Popular fabrics that use wind-blocking membranes are Polartec Windblock (used in the Patagonia Adze jacket for example) and Gore Windstopper (used in the Arcteryx Trino jacket for example).
+The bigger size of pores, however, also entails that the membrane leaks much faster when exposed to water.
+Popular fabrics that use wind-blocking membranes are Polartec Windblock (used in the Patagonia Adze jacket) and Gore Windstopper (used in the Arcteryx Trino jacket).